promptfile/promptfile/README.md

 ### `apps/`

-- `vscode-glass`: VS Code extension for Promptfile
+- `vscode-prompt`: VS Code extension for Promptfile
 - `promptfile.org`: a Next.js/Nextra app serving [promptfile.org](https://promptfile.org/)
 - `demo`: examples of using Promptfile, some of these are in active development and may not currently work